 Factual error: During the scene where it shows people all over the world, just before the shuttles take off, it is daylight everywhere.
 It would actually be dark or near dark in parts of the world.

 Continuity mistake: After Sharpe and Stamper have the argument on the asteroid, Truman says they need the radio back up.
 When he says this, you see the countdown clock for the asteroid which is at five hours and 12 minutes.
-A bit later in the film, after the nuke was shut down by a technician at NASA, one of the military officers takes the terminal.
+A bit later in the film, after the nuke was shut down by a technician at NASA, one of the Air Force Sergeants takes the terminal.
 In the background, you can see the clock again but the time on it is at six hours and 49 minutes.

 Continuity mistake: At the end of the movie, after the asteroid explodes, we see Grace looking through the glass and there are reflections of NASA controllers cheering.
 The same shot was used earlier in the film to depict Grace looking upset at some bad news.
 The camera zoomed into the picture a bit, but you can still see one controller cheering.